 - Mexican Standoff: Occurs briefly at the end of the first movie, with Axel squaring off against Maitland, with Jeannette as hostage.
 Bogomill breaks it up by entering the scene, giving her an opportunity to break free and giving the two cops a clear shot.

-- Minor Crime Reveals Major Plot: A gangland style murder and some German bearer bonds lead Axel to uncover a large cocaine smuggling operation.
+- Minor Crime Reveals Major Plot: A gangland style murder and some German bearer bonds in Detroit lead Axel to uncover a large cocaine smuggling operation in Beverly Hills.

 - Obstructive Bureaucrat: The Beverly Hills police have some traits of this, but come around in the end.